DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/_index.md

 <div class="alert alert-warning">Intelligent Test Runner is a beta product.</div>

 Intelligent Test Runner is Datadog's test impact analysis solution.
-It automatically and intelligently selects and runs only the relevant tests for a given commit based on the code being changed.
+It automatically selects and runs only the relevant tests for a given commit based on the code being changed.
 Significantly reduce time spent testing and overall CI costs, while maintaining test coverage.

 {{< img src="continuous_integration/itr_savings.png" alt="Intelligent test runner enabled in a test session showing its time savings.">}}